massalabs/massa-docs/web3-dev/smart-contracts/Step_by_step.rst

   Storage.setOf() will technically create a key owned by the smart contract only :

-  * You can change a value of the key using : Storage.setOf("key","value").
+  * You can change the value of the key using : Storage.setOf("key","value").
   * You can get the value of the key using : Storage.getOf("key").

   Using the Context.timestamp() function, we can get the current timestamp.

-* Get informations from the cat :
+* Get information from the cat :

   .. code-blocks:: typescript

-    generateEvent("--- Informations about the cat ==> " +
+    generateEvent("--- Information about the cat ==> " +
                       " Name :" + call(addr,"get_name","",0) +
                       " || Birthday :" + call(addr,"get_birth","",0) +
                       " || State :" + call(addr,"get_state","",0) +
                       " || Last meal at :" + call(addr,"get_last_meal","",0) +
                       " || Hangry since :" + call(addr,"get_hangry_since","",0));

-  ==> We can print the cat informations into the client using the function generateEvent("Message") and using the call() function.
+  ==> We can print the cat information into the client using the function generateEvent("Message") and using the call() function.

   The call() function allows us to call the functions defined into our cat smart contract knowing the address of this one and should be used like :